You’ll find Jeff’s version of the same trip in 5 parts (about an hour) right here.

 By 5am the sun had risen somewhere behind the ranges and it was light enough to get stuck into our first full day on the river.
 I’d slept well enough on the unrolled tent under a thin blanket and all my clothes.
 Some time around 3.35am a hot, phantom wind had blown through our sandbar camp from the northwest.
 I’ve experienced these lost night winds elsewhere in the desert and always wondered where they come from and where they went.

 Like us, in the cool of the morning both boats were a little flaccid after yesterday’s exertions, but Jeff was relieved to find his Bestway was still holding good air.
-Even then, after a brief paddle (right) he decided to walk the remaining five kilometres to Dimond Gorge.
+Even then, after a brief paddle he decided to walk the remaining five kilometres to Dimond Gorge.
 Me, I was pleased to stay on the water, even if it occasionally meant skating across slime-covered rocks when dragging the boat through shallow rapids (left).
 Right along the length of Fitzroy, another six inches water and just about all rapids could have been run in our boats, but I don’t suppose it works like that.

 Jeff was now out of sight somewhere in the woods and soon enough the flow got shoved off the main channel by a blockage to burrow into the fringe canopy of trees where birds twittered and water monitors glared.
 This benign riverine underworld was a habitat I’d not anticipated, but was one of the most pleasant environments we found on the Fitzroy.
 Like a Damascene souk, shaded from the heat and glare of direct sunlight, you felt protected, cool and soothed while cockatoos squawked, rainbow bee eaters darted ahead and lanky-necked egrets stalked the pools.
 While pushing, pulling or paddling the boat through these cool causeways, I was reminded of that cool picture of Ed Stafford hauling his heavily loaded Alpacka through the Amazonian swamp.

-A couple of hours later I was back out in the open and squeezed the Yak between two rocks to slip into the top end of Dimond Gorge (right – downstream, and above, looking upstream).
+A couple of hours later I was back out in the open and squeezed the Yak between two rocks to slip into the top end of Dimond Gorge (above – downstream, and above, looking upstream).
 MWC left a few canoes here for day visitors and I pulled over alongside them, stripped off and dived in.
 Jeff turned up about 15 minutes later but it didn’t look like he’d enjoyed his bush walk and he simply dropped his dinghy in and set off along Dimond, knowing I’d catch him up soon enough.
 The headwind already funneling through Dimond from the plains didn’t improve his mood.

 Presently the gorge turned left to break through the ridge and soon choked on the effort.
-It was here that the dam proposed over 50 years ago would have been sited, to match the Ord irrigation scheme near Kununurra in the east Kimberley.
+It was here that the dam proposed over 50 years ago would have been sited, to match the Ord Irrigation Scheme near Kununurra in the East Kimberley.
 Although the idea gets revived once in a while, as things stand the Fitzroy is unlikely to get dammed here.

 It was already 10am and with 8 or 9 clicks behind is, it was high time for ‘smoko’ as they call it in out here.
 As always, firewood was within arm’s reach and soon the billy was on the boil.
 We’d brought a gas stove in case high winds made real fires risky; on the way in from Broome we’d seen several roadside fires.
-Most were deliberate, late-season burn-offs, but we’d also heard that some ultra-marathon racers had been trapped by a bushfire in a gorge on El Questro near Wyndham a fortnight earlier and had been very badly burned.
+Most were deliberate, late-season burn-offs, but we’d also heard some ultra-marathon racers had been trapped by a bushfire in a gorge on El Questro near Wyndham and had been very badly burned.
 If nothing else, it would be extremely bad form to start a bushfire on the station land we were about to cross, but we always lit up alongside the river where things remained damp and cool.

-From this point (on the aerial image left) it was about 6km to the next landmark – what we called the Gap, an opening in a low ridge like those found in the West Macs out of Alice, and which here marked the southernmost ridge of the King Leopolds.
-We’d seen it clearly on the flight in (left) and with the headwinds persisting, Jeff decided to head off across the boulders while I paddled on for a couple of minutes, then portaged a very gnarly section.
+From this point it was about 6km to the next landmark – what we called the Gap, an opening in a low ridge like those found in the West Macs out of Alice, and which here marked the southernmost ridge of the King Leopolds.
+We’d seen it clearly on the flight in and with the headwinds persisting, Jeff decided to head off across the boulders while I paddled on for a couple of minutes, then portaged a very gnarly section.
 It looks like an easy 5-minute walk on the aerial picture but let me tell you with the head wind and my unstable pack, stepping between fridge-sized rocks with a boat under my arm was not a dance the Royal Ballet will be performing any time soon.
 At least the Brasher trail boots both Jeff and I had bought cheap in London were earning their keep here.
 Out of the shade and off the water, the heat bounced off the rocks, sapping the energy expended in carefully negotiating these rocky portages.
 I’d have to come up with a better system like Jeff, if these rough portages were to continue downstream.

 Another sweltering rocky portage led past some sort of sentry box and pipework river left, close to where an outlying airstrip lay on Fossil Downs land.
 It was a clear run from here against the wind to the Gap and the end of the ranges.
 We clambered onto a rock for a lunch of double cuppa soup and another hot drink.
 While the billy boiled Jeff threw out his handline; we’d been assured in Broome that the barramundi (northern Australia’s best know fish), would be huge so Jeff had bought a 30-pound line accordingly.
 But there was no fish for lunch on that or any other day while we were on the Fitzroy.
 They must be out there, but the only fish I ever saw where the size of my finger.
 It’s no wonder the crocs were so stunted.